RamanaRaj7/VIT-Vellore-wifi-automation/README.md

 # VIT-Vellore Wi-Fi Automation for macOS

 Easily automate login to VIT Wi-Fi on macOS using [wifiwatcher](https://github.com/RamanaRaj7/wifiwatcher).
 This guide walks you through installing wifiwatcher, creating a simple auto-login script, and configuring it to execute automatically every time you connect to a VIT Wi-Fi network.
-I have also included a manual one click login using shortcut for below.
+I have also included a `manual one click login using shortcut` at the bottom.

 ---